-The history of crude oil in Venezuela is closely linked to the welfare state.
+The history of crude oil in Venezuela is in some ways closely linked to social policies.

 Of course, it was not obvious at that time that Venezuela had the largest untapped oil reserves in the world.
 This is astonishing because we might be tempted to think that Saudi Arabia has the largest untapped but recoverable oil reserves.
-However, we must bear in mind that Venezuela produces far less oil than it could actually produce, due to the intervention of the socialist government, which decades ago expropriated private owners of oil refineries and confiscated American property.
+However, we must bear in mind that Venezuela produces far less oil than it could actually produce, due to the intervention of the government.
 After the intervention in privately run oil production companies, there was an outflow of capital and a loss of investment in Venezuelas technical infrastructure.
 In a way,

 What the Venezuelan government is doing with the profits from its oil exports.

 The Venezuelan government has used part of its oil revenues to provide many social benefits.
 It appears this has now reached a critical juncture where its affordability is undermined.
 This is one of the main reasons why Venezuela is in a fiscal crisis, even though Venezuela is self-sufficient in energy terms and could finance itself through its oil exports.
 But it is precisely this self-sufficiency that has allowed a much larger degree of political non-alignment in a broader political context.

 In geopolitical terms, the United States is the keyholder to the Caribbean Sea.
 It leverages its maritime supremacy, and – at least historically-speaking – has replaced the Spanish and British as the main geopolitical power in the Caribbean region.
 Venezuela, still one of the most important countries in the Americas, is independent and non-reliant to other nations in energy matters and is located on the southern edge of the Caribbean.